orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ### The Art of Letting Go

-True mastery lies in letting go of control.
-The best coaches don’t force answers — they *listen* to what the game and the players reveal.
+True mastery lies in letting go — great coaches don’t force answers but listen to what the game reveals.
 This balance of freedom and structure turns the gym into a living lab for growth.

 ---